 - Each Kindergarten student is paired up with a Year 5 student as a means of enabling a mentor relationship between each pair of students.

-- Disciplinary measures and sanctions are not approached merely as punitive actions, but in the context of endeavouring to foster responsibility and change.
-Corporal punishment is banned as a punitive measure at St Patrick’s.
+- Disciplinary measures and sanctions should not be approached merely as punitive actions, but in the context of endeavouring to fostering responsibility and change.

 Pastoral Care Worker